 - Signatures from both the lender and borrower, along with the date of signing

-How to write a loan agreement
+How do you write a personal loan agreement?

 Depending on how complicated your personal circumstances are, you may feel you need to hire a lawyer to guide you through the process.
 However, the do-it-yourself approach is perfectly acceptable and just as legally enforceable.
-Once you have both agreed on the terms, you may want to have the contract notarized or ask a third party to act as a witness during the signing.
+Once you have both agreed on the terms, you may want to have the personal loan contract notarized or ask a third party to act as a witness during the signing.

 It’s a good idea to get together to not only hammer out the basics but also agree on a contingency plan in a worst-case scenario.
 This can include answers to questions such as: